singingwolfboy/netlify-home/_posts/2015-11-26-a-step-by-step-guide-broccoli-taco.md

 *For convenience sake, keep the terminal window/command prompt open throughout this guide*

 #### 2. Create a Site
-Once broccoli-taco has installed with its dependencies, we use the following commands to create a new site in our site directory named broccoli-taco-demo (change to your preferred directory location and name - we just could not come up with something better):
+Once broccoli-taco has installed with its dependencies, we use the following command to create a new site in our site directory named whatever you like (change my-site-name to your liking - we used the name broccoli-taco-demo):

 ```
-cd /my-sites-directory
-broccoli-taco new broccoli-taco-demo
+broccoli-taco new my-site-name
 ```

 Notice the user friendly guide, and how well organized broccoli-taco is in terminal.
+I consider this lacking with many engines and so it's a major bonus.

 #### 3. Install Dependencies
 As stated under *"Next steps"* in our terminal window, we need to install certain dependencies with the following command:

 ```
-cd broccoli-taco-demo && npm install
+cd my-site-name && npm install
 ```

-First we cd into our new site directory for broccoli-taco and next we install the dependencies.
+First we cd into our new site directory and next we install the dependencies listed in the package.json file using `npm install`.

 Again please note that this may take a few minutes, so perhaps this is a good time to eat those Tacos.